KevoT0/Azure-AD/README.md

-# Azure-AD

-<h2>Setting up Active directory and Creating a Group Policy in the Cloud</h2>
+# Setting up Active directory and Creating a Group Policy in the Cloud</h2>

 <h2>Description</h2>
 This Project shows detailed steps taken to set up Active directory and creating a Group Ploicy Microsoft Azure.